Avro Anson: Operational history

 During the 1939–45 war years, the British Air Transport Auxiliary operated the Anson as its standard taxi aircraft, using it to carry groups of ferry pilots to and from aircraft collection points.
 There was no fatal mechanical failure of an Anson in ATA service, and it was typically very well regarded.

 The Royal Australian Air Force (RAAF) initially ordered 33 Ansons in November 1935 to fill the maritime reconnaissance role.
 The first were delivered in 1936 and 48 were in service before the start of the war.
-The RAAF eventually operated a total 1,028 Ansons, the majority of these being Mk Is.
+The RAAF eventually operated a total of 1,028 Ansons, the majority of these being Mk Is.
 These aircraft continued to be operated until 1955.

 The Royal New Zealand Air Force (RNZAF) operated 23 Ansons as navigation trainers during the Second World War, (alongside the more numerous Airspeed Oxford), and acquired more Ansons as communication aircraft immediately after the war.
 A preserved navigation trainer is in the Air Force Museum of New Zealand at Wigram.

 The Royal Indian Air Force operated several Ansons as part of the No.1 Service Flying Training School (India) for Pilot and Navigation training.
 These Ansons continued this role post-independence and were retired at an unknown date.